-Whitehead’s insight on location may be amplified further within his philosophy.
-He introduces the notion of actual occasion as a metaphysical primitive.
-Actual occasions are not what enduring substances construct in physical terms but are processes of becoming in spatio-temporal fields in which all objects are located.
-Laws which condition these fields are nothing but general activities of world fluctuations where all events are instantiated.
-Though Leibniz’s monads are windowless Whitehead’s actual occasions are all windows, though Kant’s world is the world of a transcendental subject Whitehead’s world is a world in which mind and body or subject and object are organically intertwined.
-Whitehead’s metaphysics of location is parallel to metaphysics of information.
-If a field of spatio-temporal extension is a field of semantical extension, an actual occasion would be a semantical space.
-If actual occasions are a process of becoming and all windows, semantical space would be process of solidarity and space of engagement.
-If a concrete in organic world is instantiated as an event, then a concrete in wholistic semantic world would present itself as an engagement of the event.
+The analogy to Whitehead’s insight on location may be extended even further.
+Whitehead introduced the notion of an actual occasion as a metaphysical primitive.
+An actual occasion is not what an enduring substance manifests in physical terms but is rather the process of becoming in the spatio-temporal fields in which all objects are located.
+The laws that condition these fields are the generality of activities of world fluctuations in which all events are instantiated (Whitehead 1920).
+Though Leibniz’s monads are windowless, Whitehead’s actual occasions are all windows; and though Kant’s world is that of a transcendental subject, Whitehead’s world is one in which mind and body or subject and object are organically intertwined.
+Whitehead’s metaphysics of location is strongly analogous to the metaphysics of information.
+If a field of spatio-temporal extension is a field of semantic extension, an actual occasion is a semantic space.
+And if an actual occasion is a process of becoming, semantic space is a process of solidarity and a space of engagement.
+Finally, if a concrete thing in the physical world is instantiated as an event, then a concrete thing in the semantic world presents itself as an engagement of the event.

-4) Degree
+3.4 Degree

-There are many puzzles as one consider integration to be a metaphysical fundamental.
-One of them is the semantics of ‘one’ as one regards the world to be one.
-The word ‘one’ is vague and ambiguous as it is not clear whether the word is metaphorical or descriptive, the word looks vacuous to the extent that the word is vague and ambiguous.
-But one can offer a thesis that the world is biologically inter-connected, is an object of one semantic grammar, and ontologically unifying.
-But the thesis faces difficult challenges.
-As human histories witness the world looks incoherent and chaotic due to its complexities.
-What kind of light could the integration hypothesis offer in the face of incomprehensible natural disasters and tragic human calamities?
-What kind of rationality could the integration thesis offer toward those negativities?
-There are not simple solutions for such a question.
-But one can begin a small start by considering the notion of disintegration.
-Disintegration may play a role of hidden shadow of integration.
-The notion of disintegration may provide with moments of abstraction and morphology, enabling us to see the integrity of integration.

-A dictionary describes that ‘disintegration’ means <things like organization disperse or being dispersed>.
-Description takes the concept of disintegration to be monotonic.
-But one may take a look at the dual aspects of the concept.
-Consider Jesus’s interpretation of laws.
-One can say that Jesus disintegrates laws into love on the one hand and he completes laws in his disintegration of laws.
-Generalizing this case, the disintegration of the concept x is the completion of x by reduction of x.
-More concretely, one can eliminates accidental accretions of x in order to reduce to the original meaning of x and one can thereby completes the concept of x by practicing its original meaning.
-When one disintegrates the elimination of extraneous things may cause injuries or sufferings.
-But these may turn out to be stages toward the higher wholistic integration.
-The notion of disintegration may help to clarify the notion of integration.
-Disintegration may be an element to enhance the notion of integration to be rich by eliminating miscellaneous accretions.
+The claim that integration is a metaphysical fundamental raises many interesting puzzles, one of which, as I explain further below, concerns the semantics of the word ‘one’.
+Our biologically inter-connected world, which is an object of one semantic grammar, is ontologically unifying.
+However, human history suggests that the world is in fact complex, chaotic, and even incoherent.
+How can the integration hypothesis be reconciled with the natural disasters and human calamities all around us?
+The answer to this question may be found in the notion of disintegration, which hides itself in the shadow of integration.
+When something disintegrates, extraneous things are removed, often resulting in some sort of injury or suffering.
+But this suffering may turn out to be a stage toward higher, wholistic integration.
+In other words, disintegration may be an element that enhances the notion of integration by means of the elimination of miscellaneous accretions.